Are you looking for a cute Christmas craft for kids? Keep scrolling to learn how to make this printable Twas the Night Before Christmas craft!

 I hope this gets added to your Christmas traditions!
 Keep scrolling for more kid-friendly crafts and DIYs.

 If you’re looking for a fun way to teach the kids about Santa, check out our post on how to write a letter to Santa.
 You can also get crafty with these adorable reindeer ornaments that are perfect for grandparent gifts.
-And we also have an awesome list of Christmas Countdown activities!
+We also have an awesome list of Christmas activities, including a free Christmas Countdown Printable!

 Looking for more Christmas content?
-Get my free printable Christmas placemat, DIY Christmas photo tips, Christmas bucket list for families, red truck with Christmas tree craft, printable Star Wars Christmas matching game, Mickey Mouse snowflake, and the best paper crafts to make this Christmas!
+Get more free printables and activities with my free printable Christmas placemat, DIY Christmas photo tips, Christmas bucket list for families, red truck with Christmas tree craft, printable Star Wars Christmas matching game, Mickey Mouse snowflake, and best paper crafts to make this Christmas!

 How to Make a Twas the Night Before Christmas Craft